danfuzz/samizdat/doc/language-guide/04-operators.md

 interpolation is generally invalid (resulting in terminal error).

-**Note:** A postfix star expression as an element of a function call argument list, as a collection index, as a list literal element, or as a map literal key has a slightly different (but related) meaning.
+**Note:** A postfix star expression as an element of a function call argument list, as a list literal element, or as a map or symbol table literal key has a slightly different (but related) meaning.
 See the documentation on those constructs for more details.

 #### Convert logical truth value to boolean &mdash; `expression??`